Wordius/haconby/content/about/index.md

 Unless you happen to be a fully paid-up member of the Pylon Appreciation Society, the letter gives you somewhere to start.

 As well as having this main goal, Nopy will look at the wider aspects of plans for Lincolnshire, including wind farms and solar energy projects.

+In the interests of transparency, this site also has links to all the documentation provided by National Grid.
+See the [WMEL docs](/docs) page for more information.

 ## Facebook group